paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-017-railroad-revitalization-and-regulatory-reform.md

   (B) will, consistent with its capital resources, maintain its capital program, equipment, facilities, and operations on a continuing basis; and

-  (C) will not make any discretionary dividend payments that unreasonably conflict with the purposes stated in subsection (b) of this section.
+  (C) will not make any discretionary dividend payments that unreasonably conflict with the purposes stated in subsection (b).

 (2) The Secretary shall not require an applicant for a direct loan or loan guarantee under this section to provide collateral.
-Any collateral provided or thereafter enhanced shall be valued as a going concern after giving effect to the present value of improvements contemplated by the completion and operation of the project.
+Any collateral provided or thereafter enhanced shall be valued as a going concern after giving effect to the present value of improvements contemplated by the completion and operation of the project, if applicable.
 The Secretary shall not require that an applicant for a direct loan or loan guarantee under this section have previously sought the financial assistance requested from another source.

 (3) The Secretary shall require recipients of direct loans or loan guarantees under this section to comply with—